Boy Scouts of America sex abuse cases: Legal actions

 In August 2007, the Washington state Supreme Court ordered BSA to hand over documents concerning sexual abuse by Scout leaders.
-These documents showed that the organization removes about 180 of its leaders each year, although most of these removals have to do with other issues besides child abuse.
+These documents showed that the organization removed about 180 of its leaders each year, although most of these removals have to do with other issues besides child abuse.

-2010 Lewis v.
-Boys Scouts of America et al.

 Lewis v.
+Boy Scouts of America et al. (2010)

-Boys Scouts of America et al. was a case filed in Multnomah County, Oregon, by Kerry Lewis, a former member of the BSA who alleged having been abused by former scout leader Timur Dykes in the 1980s.
-In 1983, Timur Dykes had confessed to the local BSA co-ordinator that he had molested 17 Boy Scouts, but was allowed to continue working with the Scouts where, attorneys argued, he subsequently abused Lewis.
+The 2010 case Lewis v.
+Boy Scouts of America et al. was filed in Multnomah County, Oregon, by Kerry Lewis, a former member of the BSA who alleged having been abused by former scout leader Timur Dykes in the 1980s.
+In 1983, Dykes had confessed to the local BSA co-ordinator that he had molested 17 Boy Scouts, but was allowed to continue working with the Scouts where, attorneys argued, he subsequently abused Lewis.

 In 2010, the jury on the case held in favor of the plaintiff and ordered that the Scouts pay $18.5 million as punishment for their actions—the largest punitive damages awarded to a single plaintiff in a child abuse case in the US.
 Kelly Clark, an attorney representing the abused scout, had alleged the BSA failed to properly handle the abuse, saying "We saw numerous examples of the Scouts writing to law enforcement saying 'it would be best for the good of Scouting if this could avoid being made too public.'"

 Some observers said the case "could have a snowball effect in much the same way high-profile molestation suits against the Roman Catholic Church had".
 Patrick Boyle, author of Scout's Honor: Sexual Abuse in America's Most Trusted Institution, was quoted as commenting "Until this case, the Boy Scouts of America had managed to keep these cases largely underwater nationally.
 All of a sudden, it's gotten blown out of the water and the public knows that the Scouts have had this problem, too -- just like the Catholic Church."